Gardeners often inquire ‘Are frogs in garden good or bad?‘

 Reeds, sedges and spike rushes are the best plants to grow in frog ponds as they are plants with thin stems.

 Thin and vertical stemmed plants as mentioned above are the best suitable plants.

 A watery place is essential to invite frogs to your garden because frogs are amphibians and have slimy porous skin to breathe through it.

 They need enough water to maintain their skin moisture and lay eggs.

 Caution: You may not encourage frogs and toads to stay if you have dogs that enjoy hunting down toads.

-As a defense mechanism against predators, most toads release skin secretions which produce a foul-smelling odor and can be toxic to dogs and other animals.
+As a defence mechanism against predators, most toads release skin secretions that produce a foul-smelling odour and can be toxic to dogs and other animals.

 5. Frogs in Garden but No Pond – Other Water Sources

-If you are worried about frogs to provide water in the garden but not having a pond, use other alternatives.
+If you are worried about frogs providing water in the garden but not having a pond, use other alternatives.